zackwhit/NeohertzFC4/README.md

 - MMA8452QR1 accelerometer
 - LIS3MDL magnometer
 - AT7456 analog OSD chip

-Bonus: LIS3DH accelerometer included as well, since I wanted to add support for it in betaflight
+Bonus: LIS3DH accelerometer included as well, since I wanted to add support for it in betaflight.
+It doesn't have to be populated

 ### Updates
 - July 19th, 2023: I ordered the parts for the first 5 prototypes after working on the design for about a week.
 All the parts should be here in about two weeks.

+### Known Issues
+- The JLCPCB information isn't exactly correct in REV001, I would not recomend ordering it at this stage unless you know what you're doing.

 ### Potential issues
 - There aren't many (if any at all) alternative parts for certain ICs.
 If one were to go out of stock, a small redesign would have to be done to use a different solution.